ax-va/Learning-Rust-Klabnik-Nichols-2023/README.md

 https://github.com/rust-lang/book

-## Install Rust through rustup on Ubuntu
+## Install Rust through rustup on Linux or macOS

 **rustup** is a command line tool for managing Rust versions and associated tools.